Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 It’s also a great smart speaker for Apple smart homes.
 It has a built-in temperature and humidity sensor that can be used to execute routines and automations, and it also supports Matter.

-Most people who are interested in smart home technology would be better served opting for an Echo or Nest Audio, either of which offer great sound and far more smart home options for the same price.
+Most people interested in smart home technology would be better served opting for an Echo or Nest Audio, either of which offers great sound and far more smart home options for the same price.
 Or, you could pay half of that and get an Echo Dot or Nest Mini.

-However, if you use Siri often on your iPhone or iPad and don’t mind looking a little harder for compatible smart tech, you might really love the HomePod Mini.
+However, if you often use Siri on your iPhone or iPad, and you don’t mind looking a little harder for compatible smart tech, you might love the HomePod Mini.

 Special features: IPX4 water resistance, pairing with other Bose speakers